-Whatever the reason, it’s all too easy for us to spiral into negative thinking.
+Whatever the reason, it’s easy for us to spiral into negative thinking.
 We start to believe our thoughts—even if they’re not based in any fact—and it can derail us from achieving success (not to mention derail us from other non-copywriting goals like building meaningful relationships).

-If you’re looking for not only ways you can shift these thoughts and behaviors, but also how to make those mindset and behavior changes stick, then you’re going to love this book pick: Get Out of Your Own Way: Overcoming Self-Defeating Behavior by Mark Goulston and Philip Goldberg.
+If you’re looking for not only ways you can shift these thoughts and behaviors but also how to make those mindset and behavior changes stick, then you’re going to love this book pick: Get Out of Your Own Way: Overcoming Self-Defeating Behavior by Mark Goulston and Philip Goldberg.

-The book explains why we self sabotage ourselves in the first place before going over easy-to-implement steps that allow you to transform forty (yes, 40!) self-defeating behaviors.
+The book explains why we self-sabotage ourselves in the first place before going over easy-to-implement steps that allow you to transform forty (yes, 40!) self-defeating behaviors.
 It turns out, we’re really good at getting in our own way!

-While there are dozens of behaviors, several—procrastination, anger, self-pity, quitting too soon and inaction—are common behaviors that rear their head when we try to learn something new as adults.
+While there are dozens of behaviors, several—procrastination, anger, self-pity, quitting too soon, and inaction—are common behaviors that rear their head when we try to learn something new as adults.

 The book may not reveal any new surprises, but it will likely provide you a new take and ways to approach these self-sabotaging behaviors.
 At the very least, it will remind you not to beat yourself up when you catch yourself doing these behaviors, but rather remind you that you have the power to adjust your mindset and your response.